Different things can happen if you have to go to court for a possession hearing.

 Adjourning a case

-- to allow you time to get advice
+- to give you time to get advice

 - to give you time to sort out any benefit or payment problems

-The judge will usually set a date for a new hearing.
-You can stay in your home during the adjournment.
-The judge might set up conditions for the adjournment, like you have to pay a certain amount towards your arrears or make sure you don’t cause any nuisance to neighbours.
+The judge will set a date for the new hearing.
+You can stay in your home during the adjournment, but you might have to stick to certain conditions.

 Dismissing the case